-The one-year track is designed to augment and prepare the student's education in pursuit of successful enrollment into professional programs in health-care fields, (e.g., DO, MD, PA, DDS).
+The one-year track is designed to augment and prepare the student's education in pursuit of successful enrollment into professional programs in health-care fields, (e.g., DO, MD, PA, PT, OT, DDS).

 Finally, an important component of the program is the inclusion of ancillary support services to help the students' application to medical or professional schools.
-A MCAT preparation seminar is offered at the end of the first semester of the program along with tutorials in interviewing for professional schools.
+An MCAT or GRE preparation opportunity is offered along with tutorials in interviewing for professional schools.